 Take a look at this scene from Midsommar:

-Midsommar argument • Writing a scene example
+Writing a scene example • Midsommar

 Let’s take a look at the scene on the page – we imported Aster’s script into StudioBinder’s screenwriting software:

-Midsommar script • Describing a scene
+Midsommar • Describing a scene

 What makes the scene work so well is that Dani is being honest with her wants, while Christian is unable to articulate the truth: he didn’t tell her because he doesn’t want her to come.

 Conflict doesn’t have to be between characters: it can also come from within.
-Take this particularly devastating scene from Aftersun:

 Aftersun follows Calum, a young father battling depression, and his daughter Sophie as they go on a vacation together.
 Throughout, Calum’s goal is clear: he wants to have fun quality time with Sophie.

 The internal conflict in this scene is part of what makes Aftersun such a beautiful and subtle portrayal of mental illness.
+Scenes like this demonstrate how emotional truth and restraint often lead to the best writing ever.
+It’s a prime example of fiction writing tips in action, where subtext, action, and silence reveal more than exposition ever could.

 How to Write a Scene Setting

-Character Development
+Character development

-Within a scene’s conflict comes character development which informs your character’s arc.
+Within a scene’s conflict comes character development, which informs your character’s arc.
 As Mercurio noted, most scenes result in your character going through some sort of change.

 This change can be massive.
 Take this pivotal moment in The Lion King: